sorrowfulT-Rex/Haskell-Data-Structure/README.md

 # [MMZKDS/FDQ.hs](MMZKDS/FDQ.hs)
 `FDQ` is a purely functional deque structure with amortised O(1) operations.
 It is based on two internal lists storing the front and rear of the deque.
+Although it also implements the `List` type class, it is the most efficient when used as a deque.
 See the [Haddocks](MMZKDS/FDQ.hs) for full documentation.

 # [MMZKDS/MArrayList.hs](MMZKDS/MArrayList.hs)